akauppi/rg4esm/README.md

 ```

 ```
+$ cd playground
-$ RAYGUN_API_KEY=... npm run dev
+$ PORT=4000 npm run dev
 ...
 ```

+>Note: To view the page on a different device, start with `HOST=0.0.0.0 npm run dev`

-Open [localhost:5000](http://localhost:5000) and follow the instructions to exercise the client and confirm that data gets shipped to your Raygun app.
+Open [localhost:4000](http://localhost:4000) and follow the instructions to exercise the client and confirm that data gets shipped to your Raygun app.

 ## Terminology